smhdhsn/zed/README.md

     'auth'
 ]);
 ```
 The middleware auth is responsible for protecting routes from unauthenticated requests.
-This middleware is powered by JWT, you may check out Token class under path `Core/Classes/Token` for more information about how the middleware works.
+> :information_source: The auth middleware is powered by JWT.

 ### Route params
 You may wish to pass your route parameters to your application.
 You may do so like the following.